Founding Teacher

 Here’s some info about them:

 Shrīmālā A buddha from antiquity.
-She is the subject of The Lion's Roar of Queen Shrimala, or Shrimala Sutra which became the Mahayana scripture preeminent for teaching that all sentient beings have the potentiality of Buddhahood.
+She is the subject of The Lion's Roar of Queen Shrimala which became the Mahayana scripture preeminent for teaching that all sentient beings have the potentiality of Buddhahood.
 In this sutra, the Buddha predicts her ultimate Buddhahood and that she will be called Buddha of Universal Light.
 He commands Ānanda to sing her praises repeatedly.

 Mahāpajāpatī – She was the aunt and foster mother of the Buddha and a queen of the Shakyas.
 Many women turned to her for counsel when their husbands and sons left home to join the Buddha’s order.
 Leading the first women's rights march in recorded history, she challenged the Buddha’s exclusion of women from the monastic order and won them the right of ordination, thereby becoming the founder of the nuns’ sangha and the leader of five hundred women.
 She was considered chief among Buddha’s women disciples.

 Dammadinnā – The wisest nun in the Buddha’s time.
 She became a nun when her husband announced he would leave her for the monastic order.
 Her practice was largely a solitary one in the forest, where she developed deep understanding.
 The Buddha said her words were the same as his, and that Dammadinnā was foremost in insight.
 She had many disciples of her own and her teachings are preserved in the Majjihima Nikaya.
 Her Small Discourse on Giving an Elaboration (MN 44) is one of the most outstanding discourses spoken by a disciple in the Tipiṭaka, and is justly famous.
-It was owing to this discourse that Dammadinnā was appointed to the position of foremost amongst those who talk on Dharma.
+It was owing to this discourse that Dammadinnā was appointed to the position of foremost amongst those who discourse on the Dharma.

 Prajnātārā - Various historians now believe that the 27th Indian Ancestor was a woman.
 A student of Punyamitra (who was the Buddha’s 26th ancestor), she was considered the leader of the Sarvastivadin sect of Buddhism.
 To escape the war and chaos of the Hun invasion in northern India, Prajnātārā moved south to the city of Kanchipuram.
-It was there where Bodhidharma became her student.
+It was there that Bodhidharma became her student.
 She allegedly directed him to travel to China following her death, to spread the dharma.

 Zhu Jingjian – The first ordained Chinese nun.
 She insisted on establishing the legitimacy of her ordination and set an example for other pioneer nuns who sought to establish the nuns’ order in China.
 She carefully studied the records of the nuns that preceded her in India and endeavored to live up to their standards.
 According to the Lives of the Nuns, Jingjian was the well-educated daughter of a government administrator in northwestern China, widowed as a young woman and left impoverished and financially responsible for her family.